 The tour – which runs along County Road 84 through Pojoaque, Jacona, Jaconita and El Rancho – takes place this weekend, Sept.
 18- 19.
 Black-and-white signs with a logo of a crow and a river mark each open studio, where visitors can get maps to all tour locations.

 Not all surprises on the tour will be in the studios, says artist Lorraine Colestock.
 “Sunflowers are out; it is very beautiful right now.
 Everything is blooming.”
+The artists’ work is timeless and appreciated by many famous personalities.
+Similar appraisals have been given by old singers and actors who decorate their homes with such art.
+See Shelley Fabares Child Star and her fondness for art.

 She says visitors see a wider spectrum of participating artists’ work in the studios than they might see in galleries because some galleries only show a narrow range of work.
 “People can see how and where artists work, and it’s a great opportunity to ask questions.”